eecs280staff/tutorials/docs/cli.md

 </table>

 ### `mv`
 `mv` moves a file or directory into a different directory.
-Sometimes we end a directory path with `/`, this is optional.

 <table>
   <tr>